pret/pokestadium/stadiumgs/README.md

 0x3fd5000/:

 * contains .pers.szp files that in turn contain yay0-compressed data
-* what is the decompressed data?
+* these have been decompressed into the .bin files. but what is their format?
 * need to write a yay0/pers-szp compressor/decompressor

 0x3fed000/: